ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 camera video and will raise.
 That is the category's most likely false positive.

 **Backgrounded tabs are not a stand-down here**, unlike its two video neighbours.
-That is a real asymmetry: `ChoppyVideoDetector` and `InboundVideoFlowStateDetector` both check `activeTab` and this class does not.
+That is a real asymmetry: `InboundVideoFlowStateDetector` and `InboundVideoFlowStateDetector` both check `activeTab` and this class does not.
 The defensible reading is that bits per pixel is a property of what arrived and was decoded rather than of what was painted, so throttled rendering does not